Maru Pradesh

-Maru Pradesh is a geographical region and a proposed desert state in northwest India.
-Its proposed capital is Deshnoke.
+Maru Pradesh is a geographical, cultural, social, economic, political and linguistic region of the Thar Desert in the Northwest India.
+It is also a proposed state in India with its proposed capital being Jodhpur, the largest city of Maru Pradesh.
 It would be carved out from the state of Rajasthan.
-The proposed state consists of Barmer, Jaisalmer, Bikaner, Churu, Ganganagar, Hanumangarh district, Jhunjhunu districts, Jodhpur district, Nagaur district, Pali district, Jalore district, Sirohi district, Sikar districts.
+The proposed state would consist the districts of Jalore, Balotra, Barmer, Sanchore, Sirohi, Didwana Kuchaman, Hanumangarh, Jaisalmer, Bikaner, Jhunjhunu, Jodhpur, Jodhpur Rural, Nagaur, Pali, Phalodi, Anupgarh, Sikar, Churu, Sri Ganganagar, Beawar.

 History

-When Rajasthan was being formed, Jodhpur and Bikaner States strongly opposed the merger of Rajasthan, and both states favoured creating a desert state.
+When Rajasthan was being formed, Jodhpur and Bikaner states strongly opposed the merger of Rajasthan, and both states favoured creating a desert state.
 It is said that the then ruler of Jodhpur, Hanwant Singh, went to the first Lok Sabha wearing a black turban in protest against the merger into Rajasthan.

 Following this, in 1953, Pratap Singh, the former Minister of Bikaner State, protested against the merger of Rajasthan and Bikaner not being constituted as a desert state.
 He named the protest Bikaner Bandh.

 In 1956, when new states were formed, many memoranda were also given, and the government ignored the international border, citing security.
-From time to time, voices in different parts arose for Maru Pradesh.
+From time to time, voices in different parts arose in support of the proposed Maru Pradesh.

 Former MP Swami Keshavanand not only voiced his opinion but also wrote in his book, Marubhoomi Seva, that the entire development of this desert will happen only when this desert becomes a separate state.

-In the immediate period, Gumanmal Lodha started this movement in Jodhpur and became an MP from Pali District.
+Gumanmal Lodha started this movement in Jodhpur and became an MP from Pali District.

 In 1998, Former Maharaja Gajsingh of Jodhpur said that this desert would be developed by becoming a desert state.

 Amrit Nahata, MP from Barmer, the author Dilsukh Rai Chaudhary Sikar, Chandra Prakash Deora of Jodhpur, former foreign minister Jaswant Singh, and others also voiced protests.